sankalpsharmaa/india-plfs/README.md

-# plfs

 # **india-plfs**

 This repository contains code to process raw data from the Indian Periodic Labour Force Survey, launched by the National Statistical Office of India on April 2017.

-The raw data is provided in `.txt` files which can be accessed from the following links:
+The raw microdata is provided in `.txt` files which can be accessed from the following links:

 - [2017-18](http://microdata.gov.in/nada43/index.php/catalog/146)
 - [2018-19](https://mospi.gov.in/documents/213904/531813//README_demo1602840302629.pdf/768fdbbf-a813-e0d3-7242-ab7a9ffd4cd5)